MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-troubleshoot-enterprise-sync.md

    - Other errors may mean there's a server configuration issue.
 2. If a data reset is needed, see [Reset Microsoft Edge data in the cloud](edge-learnmore-reset-data-in-cloud.md).

-### Issue: “Sync has been turned off by your administrator.”
+### Issue: "Sync has been turned off by your administrator."

 Make sure that the [SyncDisabled policy](./microsoft-edge-policies.md#syncdisabled) isn't set.